 Each antique print is a copper plate engraving and was printed onto a hand made hand laid linen rag piece of paper, with water coloring added at a later time.
 Each piece measures in at about 8×10″ Priced $145. each.

-18th Century Buffon Cat Dog Antique Engravings.
-Framed in Shabby Chic!
+Set of Eight, 18th Century Buffon Cat & Dog Antique Engravings.

-Compte de Buffon 18th Century dog prints.
-Dating from 1749 to 1761 these are the famous Buffon Dogs.
+Compte de Buffon 18th century cat dog prints have character!
+These dog engravings, date to 1749 to 1761.
 European water colored copper plate engravings on hand made hand laid linen rag.
 Each piece is framed in damaged distressed frames.
-Complete with French hand colored mats, hey are under UV glass.
+Complete with French hand-colored mats, they are under UV glass.

-Each piece framed measures about 13 x 16″ and are priced at $195. each or $175. each if purchased in sets of three or more.
-Plus shipping.
+Each piece framed measures about 13 x 16″ and are priced at $300. each or $250. each if purchased in sets of three or more.
+Plus shipping costs.
 Click here to contact us.

 Extraordinary Antique Cat Chromolithographs by Alfred Brunel, the Famous Cat Painter

 Brunel Cat Prints!
 Here is a pair of the best domesticated CAT dog prints I have ever come across.
 These large American cat chromolithographs are entitled “Mixing the Colors” and “Anxious Moments.”